NateChiarenza/NateChiarenza/README.md

 - I’m a software engineer
 - I’m currently learning at Florida Polytechnic University
 - My linkedin is linkedin.com/in/nchiarenza
-- reach me at nechiarenza@gmail.com
+- Reach me at nechiarenza@gmail.com

 <!---
 NateChiarenza/NateChiarenza is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.